akayeedu/Human-Balance/README.md

 Attempting to run lzc_partition.m again after creating a graph may cause issues.
 Clear stored variables and try again.

-lzcell.m and ex_hist.m can run on ANY cell array of character strings (not just from bp_perm).
+lzcell.m and ex_hist.m can run on ANY 1-D cell array input.
 The input sequence aaabbaba should be formatted as cell array {'a';'a';'a';'b';'b';'a';'b';'a'}.

 ## Authors